raizam/vue-shared/README.md

-# What vush is about
+# What vue-shared is about
-Vush is a tiny (~150 lines) vue plugin for shared state management, that can be used as an alternative to Vuex.
+vue-shared is a tiny (~150 lines) vue plugin for shared state management, that can be used as an alternative to Vuex.
-It adds a new vue option `shared` where the user sets objects that are shared with all descendent components.
-Vush is simply *patching* the shared object supplied, and is using vue's provide/inject mechanism.
+It adds a new vue option `shared` where the user sets objects that are shared with all descendent components. vue-shared is simply *patching* the shared object supplied, and is using vue's provide/inject mechanism.

 ## Shared objects

-A shared object is a simple javascript object, with variables, methods and getters; accessible to all child components in the hierarchy.
-Vush will transform the supplied instance such as:
+A shared object is a simple javascript object, with variables, methods and getters; accessible to all child components in the hierarchy. vue-shared will transform the supplied instance such as:

 * Variables are moved to the hosting Vue Component and are reactive (moved to `$data._shared_data`).
 These variables are accessible to child components but are meant to be readonly (an error is logged when a child modifies it).
 * Getters are turned into computed